I am only offering Telehealth sessions

 As a therapist, it is of the utmost importance that I create a safe space for all of my clients.
-During this pandemic, it is clear to me that I have no way of creating that space during in person sessions.
+Myself and many of my clients are immune compromised.
+It became clear early in the pandemic, that I had no way of creating that space during in person sessions.
 Asymptomatic individuals can both carry and give the illness to others without even knowing that they are sick.
-So, I have moved my practice to a virtual space for the time being.
+So, I moved my practice to a virtual space.
 I am using a special secure platform that is Hipaa compliant.
 I also have enjoyed how we can still share artwork and media through shared screens.
 For those clients who would rather not use video therapy, I am also offering sessions over the phone.

 As a licensed Marriage Family Therapist, it has been required that I receive special continuing education credits in order to provide telehealth therapy since 2019.
 And although I would much rather see everyone in person, I feel that this has been working well.
 If you have any questions, please feel free to contact me.
 I am glad that in this virtual world, we still have many options for maintaining our mental health.